logo

 ...

-The poorwsgi.digest module can be use for managing digest file too.
-But you can manage PasswordMap directly with methods.
+The poorwsgi.digest module can also be used for managing the digest file.
+You can also manage PasswordMap directly with its methods.

 python3 -m poorwsgi.digest -c digest.passwd 'User Zone' bfu